-Jin-me Yoon, Untunnelling Vision (video still), 2020 4k and 360° single-channel video, 21:26
+Jin-me Yoon, Untunnelling Vision (video still), 2020 Single-channel video, 21 minutes, 26 seconds

 Jin-me Yoon's Untunnelling Vision is a multimedia installation, the production of which also included elements of social practice and performance.
 The main focus of Untunnelling Vision, the video, is structured in three parts, which use different camera techniques to embody multiple conceptions of time, resisting linear settler-colonial narratives of progress, evolution, and development.
-Complementing the video are site photographs, performance remnants, and the photographic sculpture Saekdong Skies: Other Ways Through, which literally and metaphorically proposes multiple ways through tunnels, a symbol of unbridled development.
+Complementing the video are site photographs, performance remnants, and the photographic sculpture Other Way Through (Saekdong Skies), which literally and metaphorically proposes multiple ways through tunnels, a symbol of unbridled development.
 Untunnelling Vision marks a watershed in Yoon's oeuvre, in that it explicitly connects past, present, and future, building the groundwork for other conditions and new possibilities.